geoserver/geoserver.github.io/_posts/2023-10-30-geoserver-2-23-3-released.md

 Thanks to Peter Smythe (AfriGIS) for making this release.

-## Security Considerations
+## Security Patches

-This release addresses security vulnerabilities and is considered an essential upgrade for production systems.
+This release includes security patches from projects that GeoServer depends on and is considered a recommended upgrade for production systems.

 * [GEOS-11030](/browse/GEOS-11030) Update jetty-server to 9.4.51.v20230217